• Products

 5. Book Profits Upon Achieving Your Targets

-The main opponent of the stock market investment is the greed and fear.
 Setting an entry price and a target level before trading is recommended.
-In order to avoid losing all of their winnings due to a market reversal, traders should book their profits once they reach their target price and control their greed.
-Small gains are preferable to no gains.
-A trader should monitor the stock carefully and adjust the stop loss if they believe the share prices may increase further.
+To protect your returns from sudden market reversals, you as a trader should book profits once you reach your target price and avoid letting emotions drive your decisions.
+Small profits are preferable to no profits.
+You should monitor the stock carefully and adjust the stop loss if you believe the share prices may increase further.
 Once you reach your desired profit zone, it's a good idea to utilise a trailing stop loss.

 A key component of the BTST trading method is the idea of capitalising on overnight price changes of securities.
-It comes with risks and difficulties despite the possibility of quick gains and the way it uses the settlement cycle to the trader's benefit.
-Before engaging in BTST trading, traders must carefully evaluate market volatility, liquidity, brokerage fees, and regulatory concerns.
+It comes with risks and difficulties despite the possibility of quick profits and the way it uses the settlement cycle to the trader's benefit.
+Before engaging in BTST trading, you must carefully evaluate market volatility, liquidity, brokerage fees, and regulatory concerns.
 As with any trading strategy, BTST trading necessitates an in-depth knowledge of market dynamics, a systematic approach, and an acceptance of the dangers involved.
-Also, you will need a good online trading account.
-Before starting BTST trading, traders should evaluate their risk tolerance, create a solid trading plan, and keep up with market developments.
+Also, you will need an online trading account.
+Before starting BTST trading, you should evaluate your risk tolerance, create a solid trading plan, and keep up with market developments.

 Same-day BTST trades are considered intraday trades.
 In this situation, intraday trading brokerage fees will be applied.